Du4nG/SSG-2/content/posts/bullet/index.md

 ![alt text](peephole.png)
 \
 \
 One way or another, you will have to pull yourself together.
 I know these cheesy sentimental things really do add some flavors to your life, to a so-called phase – youth, but making yourself a cripple in a bustling world is not a really wise way.
-Don't try imitating me, stay sane and forget everything you just read.
+\
+\
+\
 Everyone is trying to escape from their own misery, why would you try to enter one ?

 Everyone is racing against time, wrestling with their conscience even in sleep.

 Everyone is looking for me, unfortunately, so am I.
+\
+\
+\
 People have their own ways of rewarding themselves.
 Fine dining, clubbing, traveling to Southeast Asia,...
 I know a guy who tried to screw whores before the closing ceremony of my last grade in high school.
 Oh also, shopping!
-Well I love that too, in the two years since my first job, I’ve bought... two shirts.
+Well I love that too, in the three years since my first job, I’ve bought... two shirts.
 The other shirts I got from attending some online tech events, companies' projects, I even stole trousers from my friend.
 Hell yeah, didn't expect that did ya.
 But, I did buy stuff, keyboards, mice, monitors, electronic things,...
 I got my first Strat a few years ago, a Bullet one.
 March 8, iirc.

 Six days later, I got another bullet,
 \